-As you may know, historically, there is an influence of the spanish culture in Morocco.
-So, there are alot of spanish words used in DARIJA and sometimes with a slight differencies in how moroccans pronounce them and even in their meaning for Moroccans.
-In the north part of the country which is too close to spain, moroccans use more spanish words when they speak Moroccan Arabic comparing to the other regions in Morocco.
+As you may know, historically, there is an influence of Spanish culture in Morocco.
+So, there are some Spanish words used in DARIJA and sometimes with slight differences in how Moroccans pronounce them and even in their meaning in Morocco.
+In the north part of the country which is too close to Spain, Moroccans use more Spanish words when they speak Moroccan Arabic compared to the other regions in Morocco.

 Some Spanish words used in DARIJA

 In this section, we have a list of DARIJA words coming from the Spanish language:

 Komer: Comer (to eat in Spanish).
 Moroccans use the word ” Komer ” for the Parisian bread.

 Himri: the origin of the word in Spanish is Hambre (it means in DARIJA “Very hungry“).

 Blasa: Plaza (in DARIJA, it means a place).

 Rwida: Rueda (Wheel) with the same meaning in Darija.

 Karrosa: Carroza (Trolley).

 Foundo: Fondo (Bottom of the swimming pool or the sea).